 Thank you to all Trusts, Funding Bodies, Local People and Companies, who have donated much needed funds to support HTT’s charity work.
 There’s not space to show each one, but all are much appreciated and well used.

-Horticultural Therapy Trust has various projects supporting Adults towards wellbeing, including; mental health, social, emotional, physical and spiritual (meaning and purpose).
+Horticultural Therapy Trust has various inclusive projects supporting Adults from all backgrounds and cultures towards improved wellbeing, including; mental health, social, emotional, physical and spiritual (meaning and purpose).

-GARDENING for GROWTH - Working to support the wellbeing of individuals challenged by long term or severe mental health issues/illness and or acquired brain injury.
-Often alongside Adult Social Services, mental health agencies, families and carers.
-Also individuals experiencing milder forms of depression or anxiety, individuals recovering from physical illness, carers who need respite, individuals who need support towards confidence, self-esteem, time away from pressures, development of vocational skills and any other person who might benefit from horticultural therapy.
+GARDENING for GROWTH- Working to support the wellbeing of individuals challenged by long term or severe mental health issues/illness and or acquired brain injury, depression or anxiety, individuals recovering from physical illness, carers who need respite, refugees or asylum seekers, homelessness, anyone who needs support towards confidence and self-esteem, time away from pressures, development of vocational skills and any other person who might benefit from horticultural therapy.
+All within an empathic safe space of community.

 Download information leaflet here